Work with A/B tests

 Once you start an A/B test, a visitor to your website can see just one variation of the page you want to optimize for the whole duration of the test.
-You can see test results in DEC only after any of the page variations are visited and data is accumulated.
+You can see test results in Sitefinity Insight only after any of the page variations are visited and data is accumulated.
 For more information, see A/B testing: Take data-driven marketing decisions for conversion rate optimization.

 page, to ensure maximum goal completions on this page, based on the page layout and content.
 What you do is the following:

 - In Sitefinity CMS, set up an A/B test, which lasts for 30 days and serves an alternative version of the page to 50% of visitors.
 The other 50% see the current original version of the page.